 What is the link between bipolar disorder and substance abuse?
 If you or a loved one struggles with bipolar disorder, you know it can be hard enough to manage your moods from one day to the next.
 Add drug and alcohol abuse, and the picture becomes much more complicated.
 Addiction can make the symptoms of mental health issues worse and can create a cycle that is difficult to break.
 Once you understand the connection between bipolar disorder and addiction, you’ll know why substance abuse isn’t the answer.
-You will also understand how dual diagnosis treatment is essential if you struggle with both.
+You will also understand how bipolar disorder treatment is essential for a successful recovery.

 What Is Bipolar Disorder?